Income, Credit Score, and Credit History: Which is Keeping You From Refinancing?August 3, 2020

 If you’re a recent college graduate, your income may be less than the minimum required for student loan refinancing.
 To boost your earnings, consider these strategies:

 - Ask for a raise: If you’ve been at your job for over a year or more and have done good work and received positive feedback, it may be time to ask for a raise.
-The average raise is 3.3%, which could give you the additional income you need to qualify for a loan.
+The average raise is about 3%, which could give you the additional income you need to qualify for a loan.

 - Learn new skills: If a raise isn’t possible due to the economy or because your company isn’t performing well, try to learn new skills that would allow you to secure a promotion or a new position at another company.